 Such differentiations, not only in job responsibilities but also in training, point to the distinction between DSPs and other occupations currently represented in the federal occupational classification system.
 To ensure the greatest level of accuracy in federal data collection, DSPs must have their own distinct occupational code.

 The Medicaid HCBS program has grown exponentially since its inception 40 years ago and plays a critical role in ensuring people can be supported in their homes and communities.
 However, absent the necessary policy changes to sustain the DSP workforce, Medicaid HCBS programs will continue to fail to reach everyone in need.
-S. 1332 will help ensure federal recognition of the critical role DSPs play in providing supports for people with disabilities and will help in addressing the ongoing DSP workforce crisis by ensuring there is adequate data collection to inform future policymaking.
-We urge your support for S. 1332.
+H.R.
+2941 will help ensure federal recognition of the critical role DSPs play in providing supports for people with disabilities and will help in addressing the ongoing DSP workforce crisis by ensuring there is adequate data collection to inform future policymaking.
+We urge your support and ask you to vote yes for H.R.
+2941.

 Sincerely,